holycrap872/ucls-ml-ai/CourseMaterial/04_learning_machines/08_teaching_unit/lesson_plan_day_1.md

         - Depends on stage of expertise/age
 - Project setup:
     - Come up with a two day unit on topic of your choice for 9th graders
+        - One 50m class, one 75m class (in any order)
         - Should be something you wished you had learned/spent more time on
             - e.g., functions, accumulator pattern, lists
     - Create ~20m intro slides/activity and 1.5 day worksheet